ppppqp/ppppqp.github.io/_pages/about.md

 During my data mining adventure, I find that visualization plays a critical role in enhancing the intepretation.
 I began to learn [d3.js](https://d3js.org/) as the visualization tool for the data.
 As I dig deeper, it makes me also a self-taught web developer and successfully find a job intern in [tiktok](https://www.tiktok.com/).
 Developing a webpage is a convenient way to display data in customized way.

 That's so far I can tell about myself.
-If something interested you, don't hesitate to contact me by email.
+If something interests you, don't hesitate to contact me by email.

 <a href="/assets/CV_2021-09-06.pdf" target="_blank"> My CV </a>